aayostem/tts/tutorial/Audio/FinOps/phase10.v1.md

 [Types: crontab -e
 # Add this line to run on the 1st of every month
 0 0 1 * * curl http://localhost:7007/api/finops/chargeback?format=csv -o /finance/chargeback-$(date +\%Y-\%m).csv]
+▶ Pronounced as: "Now adding a cron job to generate the chargeback report monthly."

 454
 01:47:30,000 --> 01:47:40,000